by Linda Schubert

 I climbed into our old Dodge van and just drove around, windows wide open, singing in the Spirit from the depths of my soul.
 This was the beginning of a journey of discovering how our Lord takes amazing responsibility for our lives when we entrust them into his care.

-© 2015 Linda Schubert from her book Rich in Mercy, available this month at half price or $1.50 per book from www.linda-schubert.com
+© 2015 Linda Schubert from her book Rich in Mercy, available from www.linda-schubert.com

 Linda Schubert has traveled the world through the popularity of her international best seller Miracle Hour.
 She co-authored many books with Rev. Robert DeGrandis SSJ, and authored ten books on various healing topics.
 With three terms on the Council for the National Service Committee of the Catholic Charismatic Renewal, and associate membership in the Association of Christian Therapists, her talks, seminars and retreats have focused on prayer, healing and the gifts of the Holy Spirit.